lucaschirruINAF/SRT-Documentation/antenna.rst

 The frontend (receiver) outputs are connected to the backend instruments either by coaxial cables or optical fibers, depending on whether the backend is located in the main building or below the dish.
 The following backends, designed for specific scientific activities, are available at the SRT site.
 These backends are available for both the current Call for Proposals and the Commissioning Phase:

 =============== ========== ========================================================== =============== ===================== ======================================================================
 Backend         Receivers  Effective Bandwidth (MHz)                                  Sampling time   Max freq. bins        Observing modes
 =============== ========== ========================================================== =============== ===================== ======================================================================
 **Total Power**   all      250,680,1200,2000                                          1-1000 ms          1                  continuum (analog)
-**SARDARA**       all      300, 1200                                                  down to 5ms       1024 or 16384       spectro-polarimeter(*)
+**SARDARA**     C and K      300, 1200                                                  down to 5ms       1024 or 16384       spectro-polarimeter(*)
 **SARDARA**        L-P     1000 (L) - 500 (P)                                         down to 5ms       1024 or 16384       spectro-polarimeter(*)
 **DFB3**         all       256,512,1024                                               100 microsec      8192, pulsars: 2048  online pulsar folding + pulsar/transient search
 **DBBC**        all        512                                                        -                -                     VLBI